How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 Solution:

-• Check your internet connection
+• Ensure that your internet connection is active.

 5.5 Other Common Errors

-• Directory already exists
+• Directory Already Exists

 6. Useful git clone Options